Pawandeep16/DailyBlog/Readme.md

 ##  Created Different Fee Structures on the Server Site

 Implemented Different fee Structures based on the Student Category and the program i.e from lkg to 10th.
 So while creating new fees, fees should be added automatically by selecting Fee Structure.
 We are trying to add an admission fee in Student form along with this we are exploring where all the records are saved so that we keep track how many fees are paid or pending.
 We track this record in 'Report Student fee collection' doctype.
-We are also trying to add a penalty on overdue fees but we find this feature is not currently available in erpnext.
+We are also trying to add a penalty on overdue fees but we find this feature is not currently available in ERPGuru.

 **Date : 14-March-2022**
 ## Learning about Workflow
-- Today I'm learning Workflow in ErpNext.
+- Today I'm learning Workflow in ERPGuru.
 - Understand how to pass control to different manager.
 - Trying to implement Purchase order list and trying to approve it from purchase manager and material manager.